LonelyOrphan/timed-coding-quiz/README.md

   OR
   - When remaining time reaches 0
 - When you answer all questions stop the timer and record that as your score and render form

-Form
-- field for initials or full name
-- a message stating your score
-- submit the form

-On form submission
-- store your score in local storage

-High Scores Page

-- When page loads read all the scores from local storage
-- Present the scores as a list with initials or full name and the score
-- Also render 2 buttons: Go Back which takes you back to index.html; Clear highscores which clears your local storage
-- When you load the page with no highscores render a message stating "No scores"